-This Agreement shall enter into force on the date upon which the Agency receives from Norway written notification that Norway's statutory and constitutional requirements for entry into force have been met.
+This Agreement shall enter into force on the date of signature.
 The Director General shall promptly inform all Member States of the Agency of the entry into force of this Agreement.

-This Agreement shall remain in force as long as Norway is party to the Treaty.
+This Agreement shall remain in force as long as New Zealand is party to the Treaty.